ycrc/ycrc.github.io/docs/clusters-at-yale/guides/r.md

 ```

 If there are packages that conda does not provide, you can install using the `install.packages` function, but this may occasionally not work as well.
-When you install packages with `install.packages` Make sure to load your C
+When you install packages with `install.packages` Make sure to load your Conda environment first.

 ``` bash
 srun --pty -C oldest -p interactive bash